Too many options

 Sometimes when doing comparisons, it’s easier to strike out some options based on obvious factors and work with a shorter list.
 It helps maximize your time on trial and evaluation and really ensure it works for your business and app landscape.

 - Easy to get mislead by traditional “record and play”.
-It’s marketed and comes across as magically fast, this technology is decade older.
-You can put lipstick on a pig, but it’s still a pig J. The link to blog goes into more details of why record & play just doesn’t work in the real world.
+It’s marketed and comes across as magically fast, this technology is a decade older.
+You can put lipstick on a pig, but it’s still a pig.
+The link to the blog goes into more details of why record & play just doesn’t work in the real world.

 - Stay away from tools whose core expertise is not automation, like model-based testing tools that “integrate” with automation tools.
 Or tools that started out as desktop application testing tools and added capability for web and API.